Discover Alaska's Bear Country

-This itinerary showcases two of Alaska’s most popular cities, Anchorage and Homer.
-But the wildest attraction is a visit to Katmai National Park and Preserve, where an estimated 2,200 brown bears are intent on catching enough salmon to fatten themselves up for the cold winter ahead.
+This itinerary showcases two popular Alaska cities, Anchorage and Homer.
+But the wildest attraction are visits to Katmai National Park and Preserve and Lake Clark National Park and Preserve, where thousands of brown bears are intent on catching enough salmon and other food to fatten themselves up for the cold winter ahead.

 Start your Alaska-sized adventure in Anchorage with a flightseeing tour out of Lake Hood, the busiest seaplane base in the world.
-Possible destinations include a nearby glacier, a private fly-in fishing spot, or even close-up views of 20,310’ Denali, North America’s highest peak.
-Finish your day with a trip to the Alaska Wildlife Conservation Center, located 50 miles south of Anchorage along the scenic Seward Highway.
-If you time it right, you can watch staff feeding the black bears and brown bears before you head back to Anchorage for your own dinner and a good night’s sleep in your hotel or B&B.
+Possible destinations include a nearby glacier, a private fly-in fishing spot, or even close-up views of 20,310-foot Denali, North America’s highest peak.
+Finish your day with a trip to the Alaska Wildlife Conservation Center, located 50 miles south of Anchorage along the scenic Seward Highway, to view Alaska wildlife including black and brown bears.
+If you time it right, you can watch staff feeding the bears or even feed them for yourself on a Bear Encounter tour before you head back to Anchorage for your own dinner and a good night’s sleep in your hotel or B&B.

-Drive along the scenic Seward and Sterling highways to Homer, stopping at scenic points along the way.
-Homer boasts a stunning location on Kachemak Bay and offers recreation opportunities in the nearby state park of the same name.
-Homer is also famous for the Homer Spit, a 4.5-mile strip of land extending into the water that is lined with restaurants, gift shops, outfitters and fishing charter operators.
+Fly via regional air carrier to Homer, which boasts a stunning location on Kachemak Bay and offers recreation opportunities in the nearby state park of the same name.
+Homer is also famous for the Homer Spit, a 4.5-mile strip of land extending into the water that is lined with restaurants, gift shops, outfitters, and fishing-charter operators.
 Visitors can camp right on the spit or reserve at room at one of Homer’s many hotels, lodges or B&Bs.
-Check out the Spit’s many sights before you turn in for the night.
+Spend your first day in Homer by checking out the Spit's many sights or exploring the bay by day cruise, fishing charter, or kayak tour.

-You’ll see the most bears when the salmon are running.
+Wildlife Note: You’ll see the most bears when the salmon are running.
 Usually that’s July to September, although the timing can vary a bit each year.
-Give bears a healthy amount of respect and distance—remember, they are wild, unpredictable animals—and make sure you’re familiar with bear safety precautions before traveling in Alaska’s bear country.
+Give bears a healthy amount of respect and distance — remember, they are wild, unpredictable animals — and make sure you’re familiar with bear-safety precautions before traveling in Alaska’s bear country.